 Neuschwanstein Castle, Germany

-The “Fairytale Castle” of Germany, Neuschwanstein Castle was built by Ludwig II of Bavaria in the 19th century, after he was forced to accept a "defensive and offensive alliance", which removed the king's right to dispose over his army in case of war.
-Having lost his status as a sovereign ruler, Ludwig turned his attention to building how own kind of kingdom - a castle fit for the German knights of his favourite tales.
+The “Fairytale Castle” of Germany, Neuschwanstein Castle was built by Ludwig II of Bavaria in the 19th century, after he was forced to accept a "defensive and offensive alliance", which removed the king's right to dispose his army in case of war.
+Having lost his status as a sovereign ruler, Ludwig turned his attention to building his own kind of kingdom - a castle fit for the German knights of his favourite tales.

 The castle was purely built for aesthetic, and as a location for Ludwig to withdraw from the public - it serves no defensive purpose.
 The castle was not completed before Ludwig’s death, and he only spent eleven nights there.
 Its design inspired the Sleeping Beauty Castle at Disney World, and the castle itself appears in films such as The Great Escape and Chitty Chitty Bang Bang.

 Due to its secluded mountain location, it is not possible to drive close to Neuschwanstein Castle - drivers must park their cars in the local village of Hohenschwangau, where tickets can also be bought, and walk up the 30-40 minute path to the castle itself.